Ana-1995/coffeeshop/README.md

 ## Project Overview

-The Green Space e-commerce website aims to provide users with a seamless plant shopping experience.
-It boasts the following key features:
+ This project offers a seamless coffee shopping experience with the following key features:

 - **Product Listings**: A wide range of coffees with detailed information is available for browsing.
 - **Shopping Cart**: Users can add and remove items from their cart and view the total price.
-- **Product Details**: Detailed plant information, including multiple perspective photos, is accessible.
+- **Product Details**: Detailed coffee information: prices, preparation and recipes.
-- **Search, sort and Filters**: Plants can be easily found using the search bar, sorting function and filter options.
+- **Search, sort and Filters**: Coffee can be easily found using the search bar, sorting function and filter options.
-- **Animations and Visuals**: The website is enhanced with GIFs, animations, sliders, videos, and more to engage users effectively.
+- **Animations and Visuals**: The website is enhanced with animations, sliders and more to engage users effectively.

 ## Built With